jmit-coders/solutions/snake.md

 # Snake #
 This tutorial will walk us through making Snake.
-The player controls the snake to collect as much food as possible, and avoid running into anything else in the game.
+A completed version of the game can be played [here](https://peach-justice.glitch.me).

+In Snake, the player controls the snake to collect as much food as possible, and avoid running into anything else in the game.
 This tutorial will follow the same format as the Pong tutorial, which means we'll look at the following.

 1. The gameplay.
 A very basic description of how Snake works.